|

 You listen to some radio broadcasting news on economy and you can't believe what you are hearing on the air...

+I have put this case history at first place of a probably long row of negative numbers --from unbelievable disasters to little crashes-- as expression of some highly known enterprises (and brands) people like too much to make a big deal of them.
 Ultimately the single news highlighted here affects the very old theme of the ex-politicians and party hacks elevated to the board and executive positions and what effect all this has on European competitiveness: inflated prices to consumers, diminished services, companies rewarded on the basis of cronysm rather than economic performance (see 'Europe's Dirty Secret' on Newsweek as of April 29, 2002)!

 Therefore stay tuned on